Oro: Grandes Éxitos

 ABBA Oro: Grandes Éxitos is a greatest hits compilation album by ABBA, first released by Polydor in the United States in 1992, in which the songs are sung in Spanish.
-This album is the Spanish equivalent of their Gold: Greatest Hits album, originally released as Gracias Por La Música in early 1980.
+This album is the Spanish equivalent of their Gold: Greatest Hits album.
+The included songs were originally released on Gracias Por La Música in early 1980.
 It was certified Gold in Argentina.

 Oro was followed by ABBA Mas Oro: Mas ABBA Exitos (ABBA More Gold: More ABBA Hits) in 1993 which included five English-language versions plus further tracks in Spanish; the four songs that appeared on the South American versions of Super Trouper ("Andante, Andante" & "Felicidad") and The Visitors ("No Hay A Quien Culpar" & "Se Me Está Escapando"), and it also saw the debut of the previously unreleased Spanish version of "Ring Ring", recorded in 1973 but left in the Polar archives for twenty years.

-In 1999, all 15 tracks were finally collected on one CD in the international re-issue of Oro.
+In 1999, all 15 tracks were finally collected in Spanish on one CD in the international re-issue of Oro.
 At that time the recordings were also digitally remastered in 24 bit.

 In 2002 this version of Oro was re-released, featuring updated artwork and new liner notes.